Manavsharma7017/Manavsharma7017/README.md

 #About me
 - 👋 Hi, I’m @Manavsharma7017
-- 👀 I’m interested in web2 and web3
+- 👀 I’m trying to become a Cracked dev
-🔭 I’m currently working on web 2<br>👯 I’m looking to collaborate on<br>🤝 I’m looking for help with web 3<br>🌱 I’m currently learning Mern, postgresql, AWS, Docker<br>💬 Ask me about<br>⚡ Fun fact

 ## 🌐 Socials: